-The zoning code also identifies open space standards specific to mixed use and residential districts within the ECRSP area, shown in Table 6-28-31 below.
-Landscape and open space requirements for the ECR-R3, and ECR-R4 zoning districts are the same as those required for the R-3, and R-4 zoning districts, respectively, identified in Chapter 19.37 of the Sunnyvale Municipal Code and shown earlier in Table 6-21.
+The zoning code also identifies open space standards specific to mixed use and residential districts within the ECRSP area, shown in Table 6-31 below.
+Landscape and open space requirements for the ECR-R3, and ECR-R4 zoning districts are the same as those required for the R-3, and R-4 zoning districts, respectively, identified in Chapter 19.37 of the Sunnyvale Municipal Code.
 Requirements for mixed-use districts within the ECRSP were determined based on feedback from developers.
 Projects in the ECRSP may count shared commercial/residential space such as public plazas and courtyards towards the usable open space requirement.

-Table 6-2831: Minimum Landscaped Area and Usable Open Space Requirements, El Camino Real Corridor Specific Plan
+Table 6-31: Minimum Landscaped Area and Usable Open Space Requirements, El Camino Real Corridor Specific Plan